 Paired with a biology – or any other – major, UMW’s pre-dental program helps you break into a lauded and often lucrative field, whether you plan to work in private practice, research, or academics.
 The program combines a solid core of biological science with pertinent subjects like chemistry and physics.
 Our partner clinics and volunteer opportunities provide the hands-on experience dental schools look for.
 Expert professors guide you through the complex application process with interview practice, recommendations and more.

 Areas of Study

-UMW students on the pre-dental track must also choose a major – most often it’s biology, but students can target specific career goals with any of UMW’s more than 40 majors.
+UMW students on the pre-dental track must also choose a major – most often it’s biomedical science or biochemistry, but students can target specific career goals with any of UMW’s more than 40 majors.
 Pair courses in chemistry and physics with a core of biological sciences, including cellular, micro, and developmental biology, plus physiology, anatomy, histology, genetics, and immunology.
 With UMW’s liberal arts and sciences curriculum you’ll also strengthen your knowledge in English and math, and choose from a rich array of electives.

 At UMW, students in the pre-dental program must complete at least two, preferably three, semesters of clinical experience at a licensed dental practice.
 These are made possible through UMW’s affiliations with Fredericksburg-area clinics.
 Additional summertime opportunities can be found through the College of Arts and Sciences.